weisurya/refactoring-playground/ch1/01_starting_point/README.md

 - copt the logic over to its new context
 - adjust the code to fit into its new home
 - change several declaration that affected with this changes

+12. **How to use `replace type code with subclasses`:**
+- the idea is to introduce a subclasses instead of the type code
+- since Javascript can't result subclasses, we use `replace constructor with factory function`
+- extend a class from the parent class

+13. **How to use `replace constructor with factory function`:**
+- the idea is to introduce a function instead of the type code

+14. **How to use `replace conditional with polymorphism`:**
+- the idea is to use polymorphism instead of conditional statement
+- instead of using switch to create logic-- use subclass